 Canada has distinguished itself, however, in making its legislation tough.
 The Act's consent standards are higher than those in the U.S. CAN-SPAM legislation.
 Moreover, the Act's significant penalties have led some to nickname it "Canada's $10 million anti-spam law".

 The Act applies to "electronic messages" and "electronic addresses" applying broadly to any means of telecommunication, including text, sound, voice, or image, via e-mail, instant messaging, telephone or "any similar account", which could include social media postings.
+The Act also applies to the “installation of computer programs”.
+These latter provisions enter into force on January 15, 2015.

 Reach Outside of Canada